Sam Williams

 During an enforced break to recover from the injury, Sam took time to visit England on OE and although not working directly with horses, he was able to visit and spend time at the National Studs of England and Ireland.

-Another high would definitly be producing the Redoutes Choice filly from the Rorys Jester mare, Foxtrot which we sold for $700,000 to Johnathan Munz and Glenlogan Farm.
+Another would definitly be producing the Redoutes Choice filly from the Rorys Jester mare, Foxtrot which we sold for $700,000 to Johnathan Munz and Glenlogan Farm.
 She was the top filly of the sale.

-"Towkay has done a great job for us and I think the most exciting time for both Catriona and I is during the foaling season.
+We're very careful with the mating of our own mares - we send five or six to Australia each year and also to the established New Zealand sires.
+I think the most exciting time for both Catriona and I is during the foaling season.
 We pride ourselves on producing correct, well conformed individuals - we're both very strict on the attention to detail.
+We are looking out for each and every horse right from their first minute with us.